 Founded by former Qualcomm, Intel, and Dropbox engineers, Solana is aiming to capitalize on Ethereum’s gas fee woes.
 The team’s other aim is to significantly speed up transactions and reduce fees while maintaining a truly decentralized network.

 Now in direct competition with Ethereum and BNB Chain, Solana can boast a coin market cap of around $12.9 billion.
 It regularly processes more than 40 million transactions every day and has more than 400,000 fee-paying daily active accounts.

 To add to this, traders on Solana’s top NFT marketplace Magic Eden regularly buy and sell over $2 million worth of non-fungible tokens.
 Raydium, the biggest DeFi platform on the network, saw a $5.45 billion worth of cryptocurrency move through its exchange in the past 30 days.

 All of this is to say that Solana is a serious player in the web3 world.
-So it’s worth knowing all about it if you’re interest in blockchains, NFTs, cryptocurrency and play-to-earn gaming.
+So it’s worth knowing all about it if you’re interested in blockchains, NFTs, cryptocurrency and play-to-earn gaming.